 Clifton Hampden Church of England Voluntary Controlled School’s admissions are handled by the Local Authority.
 Prospective parents can find out more information about admissions at http://www.oxfordshire.gov.uk/cms/public-site/starting-school where they will be able to apply for places.
 Clifton Hampden has a Pupil Admission Number of 10 in each year group.

 Further information about admissions can be found on our Admissions Page.

-Our school meal provider is Food & More (overseen by Oxfordshire County Council from 1st February 2018).
+Our school meal provider is OCC Catering Service.
 Our food is cooked at Long Wittenham Primary School daily and then transported to school in time for lunch.
 Menus are produced by the company ensuring a balanced diet is offered to all children.
 Children aged 4-7 in Reception through to Year 2 are currently eligible to receive a government funded free school meal.
 The cost for children in KS2 Years 3-6, is £2.20 per meal as of September 2017 (unless eligible for Pupil Premium / FSM.
 Please enquire with the school office).
-Please see Food & More company statement below.

 EU Food Information Regulations (FIR 1169/2011)

 On the 13th December 2014, the EU Food Information Regulations become law in this country and require all caterers to provide allergy information for all unpackaged food.
 Specifically information needs to be available on request to confirm whether any of fourteen regulated allergens is present in the food being served each day.

 Each kitchen will receive a pack containing information posters to be displayed in kitchens and at service counters and a manual containing allergen information for every product that is included in our menu dishes.
 If you would like more information about the allergens present in the school meals, please contact Food with Thought

 Adverse Weather Plans